-For services received out-of-network, the plan only pays up to the CCA allowed amount (per code) and allowed maximum amount.
+For services received out-ofnetwork, the plan only pays up to the CCA allowed amount (per code) and allowed maximum amount.
+If you choose to see an out-ofnetwork dentist, you might be billed for any amount greater than what the plan pays for each service.